clsync/clsync/README.md

 1. Name
 -------

 Why "clsync"?
-The first name of the utility was "insync" (due to inotify), but then I suggested to use "fanotify" instead of "inotify" and utility was been renamed to "fasync".
-After that I started to intensively write the program.
-However I faced with some problems in "fanotify", so I was have to temporary fallback to "inotify", then I decided that the best name is "Runtime Sync" or "Live Sync", but "rtsync" is a name of some corporation and "lsync" is busy by "[lsyncd](https://github.com/axkibe/lsyncd)".
-So I called it "clsync", that should be interpreted as "lsync, but on c" due to "lsyncd" that written on "LUA" and may be used for the same purposes.
+The first name of the utility was "insync" (due to inotify) but then I suggested to use "fanotify" instead of "inotify" and utility has been renamed to "fasync".
+After that I started to intensively write the program and I faced with some problems in "fanotify".
+So I was have to temporary fallback to "inotify" then I decided that the best name is "Runtime Sync" or "Live Sync" but "rtsync" is a name of some corporation and "lsync" is busy by "[lsyncd](https://github.com/axkibe/lsyncd)".
+So I called it "clsync" that should be interpreted as "lsync but on c" due to "lsyncd" that written on "LUA" and may be used for the same purposes.

 UPD: Also I was have to add somekind of clustering support.
-It's multicast notifing subsystem to prevent loops on bidirection syncing.
+It's a multicast notifing subsystem to prevent loops on bidirection syncing.
 So "clsync" also can be interpreted as "cluster live sync". ;)

 2. Motivation
 -------------

-This utility was been writted for two purposes:
+This utility has been written for two purposes:
 - for making high availability clusters
 - for making backups of them

-To do HA cluster I've tried a lot of different solutions, like "simple rsync by cron", "glusterfs", "ocfs2 over drbd", "common mirrorable external storage", "incron + perl + rsync", "inosync", "lsyncd" and so on.
+To do a HA cluster I've tried a lot of different solutions, like "simple rsync by cron", "glusterfs", "ocfs2 over drbd", "common mirrorable external storage", "incron + perl + rsync", "inosync", "lsyncd" and so on.
 When I started to write the utility we was using "lsyncd", "ceph" and